Do not use in horses, dogs and cats.

 Adverse Reactions (Frequency and Seriousness)

+Occasionally a slight local reaction of a transient nature has been observed.
+Tetracyclines have very rarely been associated with photosensitivity reactions, hepatotoxicity and blood dyscrasias.
 Oxytetracycline given to young animals can cause a yellow, brown or grey discolouration of bones and teeth.
 High dose or chronic administration may delay bone growth or healing.

 Use During Pregnancy and Lactation

-The product can be safely administered to lactating animals.
+The product can be used during lactation.

 The active substance, oxytetracycline, readily crosses the placenta and concentrations in the foetal blood may reach those of the maternal circulation, although the concentration is usually somewhat lower.
 Tetracyclines are deposited in teeth, causing discolouration, enamel hypoplasia and reduced mineralisation.
-Tetracyclines can also retard foetal skeletal development.
+Tetracyclines can also delay foetal skeletal development.
 As such, the product should only be used in the last half of pregnancy following risk benefit assessment by the responsible veterinarian.

 Oxytetracycline is excreted in milk; concentrations are generally low.